-A medical malpractice claim is a personal injury claim with a few special rules.
+A medical malpractice claim is a personal injury claim with a few special rules, especially when it comes to cases involving elderly individuals who may have experienced elder abuse, bedsores injuries, malnutrition & dehydration, injuries from falls, or nursing home assault.
 First, before you can proceed with a medical malpractice claim, you must submit your claim to a medical board for review.
 Typically, the claimant must submit their claim to the medical board with professional oversight over the defendant named in the claim.
 This board will determine whether the claim is valid and, if so, provide the claimant with the necessary approval to proceed with the claim.

 Your Glendora, CA medical malpractice attorney will assist you in building your claim.
 They will help you gather the evidence you need to prove the defendant in your claim failed to meet the appropriate standard of care for your situation, potentially consulting with outside medical experts who can provide expert witness testimony regarding the level of treatment you should have received.
 They will also guide you through the medical board review process and the preliminary stages of your case.